 The history of e-PayDay and payroll software in Australia.

 Allan Reed began selling B&W Televisions in the late 1950s from a store called ANR Electrics, located in South Brisbane, 4101.
 ANR stood for Allan and Nancy Reed.
 ANR Computer Services was founded on April 22, 1986, by Allan and Brett Reed, a father-son duo.
 Initially, it operated as a family business focused on assembling and selling IBM clone computers to home users.
 The partnership also wholesaled computer peripherals and accessories, such as parallel printer cables and coloured 5 1/4" floppy disks, to computer resellers.
-We first operated from a humble Unit (4) at 26 Lima Street, Auchenflower, QLD 4066.
-As the business grew quickly, we moved to a retail shop at Sherwood House, 39 Sherwood Road, Toowong 4066.
+First operated from a humble Unit (4) at 26 Lima Street, Auchenflower, QLD 4066.
+As the business grew quickly, it was moved to a Retail Shop at Sherwood House, 39 Sherwood Road and then to an Office in Benson House, Toowong 4066.

 Allan quickly recognised a market need for a low-cost range of software.
 Some of his early products, which became very popular, included MS-DOS Tutorial™ and Your Personal Accounting Tutor!™ - both of which he designed and programmed.
 Another product distributed was TransView™, which enabled programs to run on a Hercules Graphics Card initially designed for EGA graphics.
 TransView was written in assembly language and marketed by ANR Computer Services.